Dr Leon van Achterbergh

 Biography

-Dr Leon van Achterbergh is currently the Senior Professional Training Tutor and Senior Teaching Fellow at the School of Hospitality and Tourism Management, University of Surrey.
-His working career extends over 30 years, which includes industry experiences in retail, insurance, engineering, and hospitality.
-His academic career started 14 years ago, after gaining a Master’s degree at the globally acclaimed Ecole hôtelière de Lausanne, in Switzerland.
-Subsequently he was appointed as lecturer at a global campus site in South Africa for a Dutch university, Stenden.
+Dr Leon van Achterbergh is currently the Director of Employability and a Senior Lecturer at the School of Hospitality and Tourism Management, University of Surrey.
+His working career extends over 35 years, which includes industry experiences in the police, retail, insurance, engineering, and hospitality.
+His academic career started 20 years ago, after gaining a Master’s degree at the globally acclaimed Ecole Hôtelière de Lausanne, in Switzerland.
+Subsequently he was appointed as Lecturer and then Academic Head at a global campus site in South Africa for a Dutch university, Stenden.
 He gained his PhD in Business Management in 2013, before relocating to the United Kingdom.
-Since embarking on his academic career, Dr van Achterbergh has been dedicated to provide guidance, coaching and supervision to university students with their internships, industrial placements and career development.
+Since embarking on his academic career, he has been teaching business and hospitality related subjects, including Entrepreneurship, Consulting and Business Plan.
+Over his academic career of 20 years, he has also headed up internship- and industrial placements, thereby providing guidance, coaching and supervision to participating staff, and students with their career development.

 Research interests